cdurri/react-book-store-app/README.md

     ├── Book.js # This Functional component creates the list of books on each shelf ├── BookShelfChanger.js # This Functional component creates the dropdown to change allow the user to move the book to another shelf
-    ├── OpenSearch.js # This Functional component is a button to redirect the user to the books search page ├── BooksSearch.js # This Functional component creates the view that contains the book search bar, books search close button and book search results
+    ├── OpenSearch.js # This Functional component is a button to redirect the user to the books search page ├── BooksSearch.js # This Class based component creates the view that contains the book search bar, books search close button and book search results
     ├── BookSearchBar.js # This Functional component creates the search bar, which contains the close button and input search field
     ├── BooksSearchClose.js # This Functional component redirects the user back to the books list view ├── BooksSeachInput.js # This Functional component receives a search term, which is use to try and retrieve search results